 Sometimes it just makes sense to workout at home.
-Even though I’m a regular at the gym and have a detailed schedule that I try to follow, sometimes things can get completely thrown off.
-Whether it’s a kid getting sick, an unexpected appointment or just not enough time in the day to get it all done… life happens!
+Even though I’m a regular at the gym and have a detailed schedule that I follow, some days it can get completely thrown off.
+Whether it’s a child getting sick, an unexpected appointment or just not enough time in the day to get it all done… life happens!
 Having a room setup exclusively for training would be ideal, but for many of us that’s simply not an option.

 So what’s a girl to do?
 Start by listing the specific exercises that you want to accomplish at home.
 Many exercises can be done just as effectively by using your body weight; but if you want even more options or to add a degree of difficulty, you’ll need to invest in some at home fitness equipment.